-If the underwriters exercise their option to purchase additional shares in full, the net tangible book value per share after giving effect to the offering would be \$5.67 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.68 per share to existing stockholders and an immediate dilution in net tangible book value of \$10.33 per share to new investors purchasing shares of our common stock in this offering.
+If the underwriters exercise their option to purchase additional shares in full, the net tangible book value per share after giving effect to the offering would be \$4.43 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$1.44 per share to existing stockholders and an immediate dilution in net tangible book value of \$3.57 per share to new investors purchasing shares of our common stock in this offering.

-The foregoing discussion and table is based on 14,508,177 shares of common stock issued as of June 30, 2015 and assumes the issuance and sale in this offering of 3,750,000 shares of our common stock at an assumed public offering price of \$16.00 per share, which is the last reported sale price of our common stock on the OTCQB on October 27, 2015, and excludes:
+The foregoing discussion and table is based on 14,508,177 shares of common stock issued as of June 30, 2015 and assumes the issuance and sale in this offering of 6,250,000 shares of our common stock at the public offering price of \$8.00 per share, and excludes: